fubiknees/signUpForm/README.md

 ## Improvements

-* The assignment dictated not to spend too much time on design, but i would have liked to optimize for different screen sizes.
 * This initial page was a great start but I would love to create a more professional version with features like: animation, better responsiveness for both Desktop/Mobile, higher level design.